 - Mental anguish

 The loss of a family member is very difficult and painful, especially when that loss occurs from a wrongful or criminal act by someone else.
 The pain can be compounded when you are left in a financial mess.
-Allow an experienced Douglas County wrongful death attorney to help you determine the full compensation you deserve by calling the Law Offices of Shane Smith today.
+Allow an experienced Douglas County wrongful death attorney to help you determine the full compensation you deserve by calling Shane Smith Law today.
 Reach us at 770-HURT-999 to schedule your complimentary case consultation and see how we can help you.